Texas gunman warned online he was going to shoot up school

 The killer “barricaded himself by locking the door and just started shooting children and teachers that were inside that classroom,” Olivarez said.
 “It just shows you the complete evil of the shooter.”

-Law enforcement officers eventually broke into the classroom and killed the gunman.
 Police and others responding to the attack also went around breaking windows at the school to enable students and teachers to escape.

-Investigators did not immediately disclose a motive.
-But in chilling posts on social media in the days and hours before the massacre, an account that appeared to belong to Ramos displayed photos of his guns and seemed to indicate something was going to happen.
+Law enforcement officers eventually broke into the classroom and killed Ramos in one last exchange of gunfire, authorities said.

-The bloodshed was the latest in a seemingly unending string of mass killings at churches, schools, stores and other sites in the United States.
-Just 10 days earlier, 10 Black people were shot to death in a racist rampage at a Buffalo, New York, supermarket.
+The bloodshed was the latest in a seemingly unending string of mass killings at churches, schools, stores and other sites in the U.S. Just 10 days earlier, 10 Black people were shot to death in a racist rampage at a Buffalo, New York, supermarket.

 In a somber address to the nation hours after the attack in Texas, President Joe Biden pleaded for Americans to “stand up to the gun lobby” and enact tougher restrictions, saying: “When in God’s name are we going to do what has to be done?”